Best Psychology Books

 • Cognitive neuroscience: the biology of the mind by Michael Gazzaniga, Richard Ivry, and George Mangun

-Getting help
+Getting psychological help

 While psychology books will help you get more out of therapy, most people do not do well trying to use self-help books alone.
 These psychology books are very helpful and can complement the work with an in-person, or online, licensed therapist.
-The study that you do on your own can enhance the work you complete with a therapist to effectively process your issues, whether they be related to mental illness, situational emotional issues, or issues from the past.
+The study that you do on your own can enhance the work you complete with a therapist to effectively process your concerns, whether they be related to mental illness, situational emotional issues, or experiences from the past.

 If you’re considering online therapy but are unsure of its effectiveness, a literature review has shown that online therapy is as effective as face-to-face therapy.
 The review consisted of sixty-five articles, which found that client satisfaction was positive and clinical outcomes were comparable to traditional therapy for a diverse population receiving different therapeutic treatments.
 Recent research has continued to demonstrate the effectiveness of online therapy for a variety of concerns.
 Online therapy could be a consideration for you as you deal with mental health concerns and issues in your life.